On Ternary Trees and Fighting Fish: Introduction

 \subsection{Main results}

-In the next section, we introduce the notion of stem cells of fighting fish and present an alternative construction of fighting fish, using a tree structure built on the stem cells (see Proposition \ref{pro:alt-construction}).
-Based on this construction, we establish the following bijection between ternary trees and fighting fish with a marked descending strip.
-Define
+In Section \ref{sec:tree-structure}, we introduce the notion of \emph{stem cells} of fighting fish (see Definition \ref{def:branch-cell}) and a tree structure built on stem cells (see Lemma \ref{lem:TF-is-tree}).
+In Section \ref{sec:marked-cell}, we devise a vertex-labeling scheme for ternary trees and present an alternative construction of fighting fish, which establishes a bijection that gives an interpretation of the relation

+The \emph{conjugation} of a fighting fish $F$, denoted by $F^{\cc}$, is the fighting fish obtained from $F$ by reflecting with respect to the horizontal axis.
+For a cell $t$ of $F$, let $t^{\cc}$ denote the cell in $F^{\cc}$ which is the reflection image of the cell $t$.
+For all $n\ge 1$, we define